carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 > ~~~
 > {: .language-r}
 >> ## Solution
 >> The flag `color = "TREATMENT"` applied a color to each sample according to its treatment, in the `plot_ordination` of the object `percentages`.
 >> The `geom_text` instruction added the names of the sample to the graph.
 This could have added any text, with the instruction `label = SAMPLE` we specified to add the names of the samples as text.
 >> There are three possible treatments, Control mesocosm, Fertilized, and Unfertilized pond.
-We do not observe any kind of clustering in these three samples.
-More data will show if samples with similar treatments are clustered together.
+>> We do not observe any kind of clustering in these three samples.
+More data would show if samples with similar treatments are clustered together.
 > {: .solution}
 {: .challenge}